Skip to content

 Closing words.

 Announcement.
 Next week, we will continue with Central America again.
-It is the turn to analyze the cattle, livestock, and basic foodstuffs for subsistence between 1700 and 1900.
+It is time to analyze cattle, livestock, and basic foodstuffs for subsistence between 1700 and 1900.

 Musical Section.

 During our closing bonus season V, we will return to the symphonic, philharmonic, or chamber orchestra compositions.
-However, I would like you to observe the following interpretation of a famous song released in the year 2011.
+However, I would like you to consider the following interpretation of a famous song released in 2011.
 The version is played without Enrique Iglesias.
-I hope you can understand the gracious economic hidden message of the choreographer in the context of the Cuban thrift society of today.
+I hope you can understand the choreographer’s gracious, hidden economic message in the context of today’s Cuban thrift society.
 Try to see the heritage of sugar in the context of the setting.
 Enjoy!

-The production of the video was in the hands of Alejandro Perez.
+The video’s production was in the hands of Alejandro Perez.
 The singers: Descemer Bueno, Gente de Zona.
 The dancing by: Ballet Lizt Alfonso Dance Cuba, and the Escuela Nacional de Danza of Cuba.
 Choreographers: Diana Fernández, Indira Álvarez y Roclan.

 Thank you for reading http://www.eleonoraescalantestrategy.com.
 It is a privilege to learn.
 Blessings.